bcornelusse/ELEC0447-analysis-power-systems/README.md

-# ELEC0447 Analysis of Electrical Power and Energy Systems
+# ELEC0447 Analysis of Electric Power and Energy Systems

 **UNDER CONSTRUCTION**

-This is an introductory course on Power systems analysis given at Master's level at ULiège.
+This is an introductory course on power systems analysis given at Master's level at ULiège.

 Prerequisites:
  - Notions of electrical circuits analysis (https://github.com/bcornelusse/livre_circuits_electriques_ELEC0053/)
  - Notions of (complex) calculus
  - Notions of scientific computing (we will use Python)

+Instructors:
+ - Bertrand Cornélusse
+ - Louis Wehenkel

 # Lectures